Best Mocktail Recipes

 Ingredients

-• 12 oz Dr Pepper regular or diet
+• 12 oz Dr Pepper cold

 Instructions